-As of and for the Years Ended June 30, 2019 and 2018
+As of and for the Years Ended June 30, 2020 and 2019

-The Management's Discussion and Analysis of the financial performance is required supplementary information for the Higher Education Loan Authority of the State of Missouri including its blended component unit, the Missouri Scholarship and Loan Foundation (the Foundation), collectively, (the Company).
+The Management's Discussion and Analysis of the financial performance is required supplementary information for the Higher Education Loan Authority of the State of Missouri including its blended component units, the Missouri Scholarship and Loan Foundation (the Foundation), and Knowledge Finance, collectively, (the Company).
 This discussion and analysis provides an analytical overview of the Company's condensed financial statements and should be read in conjunction with the financial statements that follow.